EFX-PXT1/mancala-go/README.md

 ### build

 ```
+go mod download
 cd cmd/mconsole
 go build
 ```

 ### run

-For a standard game with a repl
+For a standard game with a console

 ```
-mconsole -r
+mconsole
 ```

 #### options

 * --width to change the width of the board from the usual 6.
 * --stones to change the initial number of stones from the usual 4.
+* --type <console|random> to change player type
+* --repl to enter a repl (deprecated in favour of console player type)

 ### playing